elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/logical-operators.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The value is inverted twice returning it to its original boolean value.</div><br />
+  <div><strong>Interview Response:</strong> The value is inverted twice, returning it to its original Boolean value.</div><br />
-  <div><strong>Technical Response:</strong> The first NOT converts the value to Boolean and returns the inverse, and the second NOT inverses it again.
-In the end, we have a plain Value-to-Boolean conversion.
+  <div><strong>Technical Response:</strong> The first NOT changes the value to Boolean and returns the inverse, whereas the second NOT reverses the process.
+Finally, we have a simple Value-to-Boolean translation (Boolean conversion).
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />